 The higher the specs on the camera the more successful you will probably be but you do not have to have the best of the best.

 Your current camera is probably fine and learning to get the best out of it will be a lot of fun.

 Study Your Subjects

 Knowing a bit more about your subjects will greatly improve your chances of getting a great shot.

-See how they behave and watch for little signs that they are about to do something like take off or turn.
+Study how they behave and watch for little signs that indicate that they are about to do something particular – like take off or turn.

 I bet you tried that! 🙂

 Knowing this means you can get into a position to take advantage of it.
 Take-off is usually preceded by a slight downward bob of the body as the bird prepares to launch.